MadeByParker/COMP2001-Set-Exercises/README.md

 * A bnb based on a farm where the user books for a week long holiday in either a double room, a shepherd's hut, or a barn.

-This is the backend SQL database which would be connected to the mobile app shown [here](https://github.com/Parker06/COMP2000-Mobile-Dev-Projects/tree/main/Set%20Exercises) [Mockups here](https://github.com/Parker06/COMP2000-Mobile-Dev-Projects/tree/main/Mockups)
+This is the backend SQL database which would be connected to the mobile app in this repository [here](https://github.com/Parker06/COMP2000-Mobile-Dev-Projects/tree/main/Set%20Exercises)

+The final designed app is [here](https://github.com/Parker06/COMP2000-Mobile-Dev-Projects/tree/main/Mockups)